pranaygp/hangry/docs/endpoints.md

     GET /top/<user_id>

-This returns all of the trending restaurants based on average rating and number of checkins
+This returns all of the trend restaurants based on average rating and number of checkins.
+Needs cuisine_id and num_days as input.

 **Input**